 The Hang Balu enables a musical exchange in a collective, far away from expectations and pressure to perform.
 The Balu instruments offer themselves as a common denominator, as a universal language to which everyone has access.
 If you play collectively, you only need a small contribution from the individual player to create a complex network of sounds together — always carried by the pulse, the bass.

-The purchase price for a sound sculpture "Hang Balu" incl. natural fibre case, backpack, cleaning spray and 7.7% VAT is CHF 2500.
+The purchase price for a sound sculpture “Hang Balu” (including natural fibre case, backpack, cleaning fluid and 7.7% VAT) is CHF2500.

-A complete Balu set (Hang Balu Sui, Hang Balu Sai, Hang Balu Sei, Hang Godo, incl. natural fibre case, backpack, cleaning spray and 7.7% VAT) costs CHF 6000.
+A full Balu-Set (Hang Balu Sui, Hang Balu Sai, Hang Balu Sei, Hang Godo, including natural fibre case, backpack, cleaning fluid and 7.7% VAT) is CHF6000.

 The Hang® Godo is a hand played percussion instrument.
 It does not only represent a percussive challenge, but also requires players with ears for melodic bass pulses.
 The pulses of the Helmholtz resonance are surprisingly strong and can be used in a variety of muscial styles.